 Buyers caution: This arcade stick is made specifically for the Xbox One and will not work on anything else besides PC!

-Now we are getting to the more interesting and more pricey fighting sticks!
+Now we are getting to the more interesting and more pricey fight sticks!

-Certified by Sony, compatible with PS3, PS4 and also PC, the Hori Real Arcade Pro KAI promises to deliver excellent experience for fighting games players with high-quality components.
+Certified by Sony, compatible with PS3, PS4 and PS5 including PC, the Hori Real Arcade Pro KAI promises to deliver excellent experience for fighting game players with high-quality components.

 It comes with a Hayabusa lever and buttons, which have instant response times and feel just right.
 This is one of the sticks, which is easily noticeable on fighting game events such as EVO and The Tekken World Tour.

-However, if you are a modding person, this fighting stick is specifically made for you, because the design allows you to mod or upgrade everything to your liking.
+However, if you are a modding person, this fight stick is specifically made for you, because the design allows you to mod or upgrade everything to your liking.

 A really good side of the Panthera, that some people don't really consider, is palm size!
 The Razer Panthera case has lots of space to rest your palm, allowing you to play longer with no hurting wrist, which makes its significantly better than some other products!
 That's the reason the Razer Panthera Evo deserves a place in the best arcade sticks list!